-Pre-requisites: DPLS 720 and DPLS 723
+Pre-requisite: DPLS 720, minimum grade: C and DPLS 723, minimum grade: C

-DPLS 728 - Scholarship and Dissertation Framework
+DPLS 728 Scholarship and Dissertation Framework

 The goal of this course is to assist students to create a structure for the reading and analysis necessary for composition of Chapter 2 of the dissertation.
 The course also focuses on outlining a 1st and 3rd chapter of the dissertation.